 The nation’s digital heritage is rich, complex and fragile.
 This material – born-digital records (in a variety of formats), web archives, digitised archival materials – is under threat from rapidly evolving technology, outdated policies and a skills gap across the archives sector.
 To preserve this heritage for future generations, we must understand and navigate a vast and ever-shifting risk landscape.
 This is a challenge which no single archive is currently equipped to address.

-We propose a collaborative approach to managing digital preservation risk, bringing established statistical risk management methods into the digital heritage sphere.
-Project participants will create a structured evidence base, pooling our collective experience to map and explain an interconnected network of risk events, actions and impact on heritage.
-This will allow us to build a model incorporating a holistic understanding of risk, enabling archivists to prioritise threats and choose the most effective actions to combat them.
+We proposed a collaborative approach to managing digital preservation risk, bringing established statistical risk management methods into the digital heritage sphere.
+Project participants created a structured evidence base, pooling our collective experience to map and explain an interconnected network of risk events, actions and impact on heritage.
+This allowed us to build a model incorporating a holistic understanding of risk, enabling archivists to prioritise threats and choose the most effective actions to combat them.

-Our long-term vision is that the tools and methods created through this project will be available to benefit the entire archives sector just as our existing services (such as PRONOM) are shared to benefit the whole digital preservation community.
-The grant of £93,500 from the National Lottery Heritage Fund (NLHF) is key to making this achievable, and getting a broad range of input from the archives sector in the model’s development to ensure that it is as widely applicable as possible.
+The tools and methods created through this project are now available to benefit the entire archives sector just as our existing services (such as PRONOM) are shared to benefit the whole digital preservation community.
+The grant of £93,500 from the National Lottery Heritage Fund (NLHF) was key to making this achievable, and getting a broad range of input from the archives sector in the model’s development to ensure that it is as widely applicable as possible.

-The NLHF grant creates the opportunity for broad collaboration to include a diversity of organisations from across the UK archives sector, enabling them to benefit from direct engagement with statistical specialists, and ensuring the tools and model reflect the needs of the wider archives community.
-This diverse group of organisations will actively engage with this project as full partners in the work, and later workshops and webinars will bring the draft model to an even wider range of organisations and give them the opportunity to comment before the end of the project.
+The NLHF grant created the opportunity for broad collaboration to include a diversity of organisations from across the UK archives sector, enabling them to benefit from direct engagement with statistical specialists, and ensuring the tools and model reflect the needs of the wider archives community.
+This diverse group of organisations actively engaged with this project as full partners in the work, and later workshops and webinars brought the draft model to an even wider range of organisations and gave them the opportunity to comment before the end of the project.

 The challenges faced by the UK archives sector in the digital arena are primarily resourcing and skills, so this project also complements our digital capacity building programme for the archives sector, Plugged In, Powered Up.

-This project will start to put these advanced techniques into the hands of archivists, using a co-creation approach that will develop skills, give ownership of the process and outputs and ensure that the models serve our real priorities, heritage and communities.
+This project started to put these advanced techniques into the hands of archivists, using a co-creation approach that will develop skills, give ownership of the process and outputs and ensure that the models serve our real priorities, heritage and communities.

 DiAGRAM – the Digital Archives Graphical Risk Assessment Model

-The prototype DiAGRAM tool is now available.
-We have had some initial feedback from our first online workshop on 16 June, so we are aware of some areas where we need to make improvements to the user interface and user experience but are happy to receive additional feedback.
+The final prototype DiAGRAM tool is now available (the earlier version can also still be seen).
+This incorporates user feedback from our online workshop in the summer, and also formal user testing during the second development phase.
+We are aware of some areas where we need to make further improvements to the user interface and user experience but are happy to receive additional feedback.
 There is guidance within the tool, and the recordings and slides for the demonstration and workshop session links within the information for our second introductory workshop show a couple of sample scenarios of setting up the tool to reflect a particular archive’s circumstances, and then investigating potential changes to the archive’s policies to improve mitigation against digital preservation risk.

-The core project team at The National Archives is:
+The core project team at The National Archives was:

 - Alex Green (Service Owner: Digital Preservation) – project lead